wyu97/wyu97.github.io/_pages/cv.md

 Education
 ======
-* B.E. of Computer Science and Techonology, Sichuan Univerisity
+* B.S. of Computer Science and Techonology, Sichuan Univerisity
   * 2015-2019, GPA: 3.84/4.0
-* Ph.D。 of Computer Science and Engineering, University of Notre Dame
+* Ph.D. of Computer Science and Engineering, University of Notre Dame
   * 2019-Now, GPA: 3.95/4.0

 Experience